nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **NUS**: The National University of Singapore
 * **Student**: A student in NUS
 * **TA**: A Teaching Assistant in NUS SoC
+* **TaModule**: Represents a Module.
+Named differently due to conflict with Java class.

 --------------------------------------------------------------------------------------------------------------------